 Two summers ago, I visited my uncle in Vietnam.
 Of course we had bread for breakfast every morning, with sunny side up eggs, with Vietnamese ham, with butter and sugar, with condensed milk, with anything you can think of… Seriously, I can eat bread all day, every day, anytime of the day, like it’s my job!
 But now I’m back in L.A. again with a longing for another bite.

 In the quest to find the perfect bread, I thought what’s better than a homemade loaf!?!
 Now, I am no artisan bread baker, and in no way have I made THE perfect bread.
 But I am pretty darn proud of my first loaf.
 I’ve always imagined bread baking as some sort of magic.
 But surprisingly, this recipe was extremely simple to make.

 - 2 cups + 2 tablespoons all-purpose flour + extra for dusting

 - 1 teaspoon sugar

 - 1 teaspoon salt

 - Dissolve sugar in the lukewarm water and sprinkle yeast on top of the water sugar mixture.
-Wait 10-15 minutes for the yeast to proof.
-If it bubbles and expands, that means the yeast is alive!
-Make sure the water temperature is between 100-110°F; temperature too hot will kill the yeast.
+Allow the yeast to bloom for 10-15 minutes.

 - In the meantime, mix the 2 cups and 2 tablespoons of flour and salt together in a mixing bowl.
-Fit your stand mixer with the dough hook.
-Check to make sure the yeast has expanded.
-Pour the water yeast mixture in the mixing bowl and turn the mixer on stir.
-Mix for a few minutes until combined.
-If not using a stand mixer, mixing with a wooden spoon will do fine.
+Pour the yeast mixture in the mixing bowl and mix until combined with a wooden spoon.
 The dough should be soft and sticky.